Possum with studio backdrop!

 It works!
 Our first animal!

 The light turns on for 5 seconds when something warm moves near the bait, and turns off when the movement stops.
 The program records for 5 seconds anytime the light goes on or off.
-I'll edit out most of the blank, boring times in future videos.
+We'll edit out most of the blank, boring times in future videos.

 (bait: cheap beef dog food)